 Chocolate poisoning is common around the holidays—Halloween, Thanksgiving, Christmas, Valentine’s Day, and Easter—when lots of candy is available.
-All pets are at risk for chocolate poisoning, but puppies get into chocolate most often because of their curious nature.
-And their smaller size increases the risk of chocolate poisoning even if they munch a small quantity.
+All dogs are at risk for chocolate poisoning, but puppies get into chocolate most often because of their curious nature and their smaller size increases the risk of chocolate poisoning even if they consume a small quantity.